Tuition, Financial Aid & Scholarships, Funding Resources

 For each incoming doctoral student, the department will provide a minimum of two academic years of graduate student employment (GE), which includes tuition and fee waivers, a stipend, and health insurance.
 Funding typically continues through the fourth year, contingent upon satisfactory progress.
 Students may also teach and participate in ongoing research.

 The department typically offers 5 or fewer Graduate Employee (GE) positions per year to these students.
 Positions include recurring positions to assist faculty with teaching courses, as well as research and administrative positions when available.
 Positions are advertised in winter term for the coming academic year, and during the school year as the need arises.
 Both entering and returning graduate students are eligible to apply for these positions.
 Some of our students have been awarded GE positions outside the College of Design, such as in biology and environmental studies.
-You can find university-wide GE opportunities through the Graduate School.
+You can find university-wide GE opportunities through the Division of Graduate Studies.

 - Architects Foundation Diversity Scholarships